-The movie has been universally praised by critics and public alike although it was ignored by the Academy Award Committee.
-In the American Film Industry's 100 Years...
+The movie has been universally praised by critics and public alike although it was ignored by the Academy Awards Committee.
+In the American Film Institute's 100 Years...
 100 Laughs it is ranked at number 30.

 Cary Grant is at his best in this sort of manic role, trying desperately to keep a lid on the madness around him.
 His double takes and shocked expressions are wonderful to see.
 The supporting cast is first class with Peter Lorre in the role of a completely weird plastic surgeon, and Raymond Massey, as Jonathan, Grant's brother, who is also a serial murderer.
-The upside down surreal world is completed by John Alexander, Jack Carson, Edward Everett Horton, James Gleason and Garry Owen, all of whom play insanity to the hilt.
+The upside down surreal world is completed by John Alexander as Teddy, Mortimer's brother, who believes himself to be Theodore Roosevelt, Jack Carson, Edward Everett Horton, James Gleason and Garry Owen, all of whom play insanity to the hilt.

 The result of the brilliant cast, wonderful script and sensitive direction is a quite magnificent, classic comedy, one of the best in cinema history.